 JOHN: Okay, my personal viewpoint on the state of Israel, of course, from a theological standpoint, Israel is still to receive the promises of God.
-Israel, according to Romans 11:25 to 27, will be saved in the end and they will receive the kingdom promised to them.
-The fact that they are in the land, that they still exist is within the purposes of God, as He has His people still in existence, still identified as a national entity in their land.
-And that positions them, I think, for the coming salvation.
+Israel, according to Romans 11:25 to 27, will be saved in the end, and they will receive the kingdom promised to them.
+The fact that they are in the land, that they still exist is within the purposes of God, as He has His people still in existence, still identified as a national entity in their land, and that positions them, I think, for the coming salvation.

-Now as to what Netanyahu means politically or socially to the country of Israel, obviously he’s a conservative, obviously he takes a hard line, a more hard line traditional Jewish viewpoint as over against conciliation with the Arabs.
-I don’t know how that plays in terms of the future animosities and hostilities between the Arabs and the Jews, but I do believe Netanyahu, not withstanding, he may come, he may go, others may come and go before the Lord does His work with Israel.
-But in the end Scripture is very clear that the Lord will gather His people not only to the land but He’ll gather them to Himself.
+Now, as to what Netanyahu means politically or socially to the country of Israel, obviously, he’s a conservative, obviously he takes a hard line, a more hard line traditional Jewish viewpoint as over against conciliation with the Arabs.
+I don’t know how that plays in terms of the future of animosities and hostilities between the Arabs and the Jews, but I do believe Netanyahu notwithstanding, he may come, he may go, others may come and go before the Lord does His work with Israel.
+But in the end, Scripture is very clear that the Lord will gather His people not only to the land but He’ll gather them to Himself.

-VINCE: And does that not fit into that?
+QUESTIONER: And does that not fit into that?

-JOHN: Yes, the answer is in terms of Scripture that Christ died for the world.
+JOHN: Yes, the answer is, in terms of Scripture, that Christ died for the world.
 The Scripture talks about the world.
-But I think the way you have to define that is to define it as humanity, human kind.
-The question is...whose sins within humanity did He actually atone for?
+But I think the way you have to define that is to define it as humanity, humankind.
+The question is: Whose sins within humanity did He actually atone for?
 Right?
 Whose sins did He actually pay the price for?
 Whose sins did He actually expiate?
 Whose punishment did He actually bear and thus eliminate them from ever being judged?

 And the answer is only those who believe.
-So Christ actually paid the penalty, suffered the wrath of God, expiated sin, was a...was a perfect and satisfactory atonement for the sins of all who would ever believe.
+So Christ actually paid the penalty, suffered the wrath of God, expiated sin, was a perfect and satisfactory atonement for the sins of all who would ever believe.
 Some people want to say that He actually paid the penalty for the sins of all who ever lived.
-Well you have some problems with that.
-You have a number of passages in the New Testament that indicate He died for His own, He purchased His own, He...with His own blood He purchased the church.
+Well, you have some problems with that.
+You have a number of passages in the New Testament that indicate He died for His own, He purchased His own, He - with His own blood, He purchased the church.
 And those kind of statements, I think, take the humanity, or the world, and narrow it down more specifically to who it is referring to.

-Now in the end, of course, as you study the elective and unfolding purposes of the decree of God, it is clear that those who believe believe because they were chosen before the foundation of the world.
-Their names are written in the Lamb’s Book of Life.
+Now, in the end, of course, as you study the elective and unfolding purposes of the decree of God, it is clear that those who believe, believe because they were chosen before the foundation of the world.
+Their names are written in the Lamb’s book of life.
 And the Spirit of God came and regenerated them by the sovereign purposes of God.
 Okay?

-QUESTIONER: Yes, I have a question that I’ve been thinking about this for a couple of years and I read that Jesus has faith.
-Now maybe I’m not understanding this but if He has...He’s omniscient why would He need faith?
+QUESTIONER: Yes, I have a question.
+I’ve been thinking about this for a couple of years.
+I read that Jesus has faith.
+Now, maybe I’m not understanding this, but if He has - He’s omniscient.
+Why would He need faith?

-I think once the incarnation ceased and He went back to the fullness, as John 17 says, back to being face to face with God, and return to the glory that He had with God before He came into the world, He would have again had full exercise of His attributes, full omniscience and knows full well when the Second Coming will occur, when He will come and establish His kingdom.
+I think once the incarnation ceased and He went back to the fullness, as John 17 says, back to being face to face with God and be returned to the glory that He had with God before He came into the world, He would have again had full exercise of His attributes, full omniscience, and knows full well when the second coming will occur, when He will come and establish His kingdom.
 But in the time of His incarnation and in the expression of that incarnation, He turned Himself literally into being a servant and restricted the independent exercise of His attributes and limited Himself only to that which the Father willed.

 QUESTIONER: Thank you.